 You tend to get what you pay for with pet foods and the cheaper varieties are often bulked up with fillers, so that you need to feed more.
 This means that the saving is not as great as it might seem.
 You’ll also see more waste in the litter box!
 So we recommend you buy the best quality food you can afford.

 I also bought some dried food for Billy.
 We did not give him much of this, but added a tiny bit of this to some of his meals so that he would be used to eating different textures and flavors.

-We also used it for training treats, initially just to reward him for paying us attention.
-We chose Royal Canin for this, and a small bag lasted us several weeks.
+In addition, we also used it for training treats.
+Initially just to reward him for paying us attention.
+We chose Royal Canin for this*, and a small bag lasted us several weeks.
 Put it in an airtight box to make sure it keeps nice and fresh

 Tiny cats have tiny stomachs.
 If you give your kitten too much to eat he will get fat, and if you give him all his daily food allowance in one or two meals, he’ll get diarrhea.